Chewy Gooey Hot Fudge Sauce is rich and buttery chocolate that turns chewy when poured over ice cream.

 Chewy Gooey Hot Fudge SaucePrint Pin Rate

-- Combine all ingredients in small, heavy saucepan set over medium heat.
+- Combine sugar, milk, butter, cocoa and salt into a small, heavy saucepan set over medium heat.

 - Once it reaches a boil, immediately reduce to simmer.